Rockets end skid at 20, Wall has 1st triple-double since '16 - WHIZ News

 Houston also handed the Raptors their ninth straight loss, which now represents the NBA’s longest active losing streak.

 All five Houston starters scored in double figures by midway through the third quarter.
-Jae’Sean Tate had 22 points, Sterling Brown added 20, Christian Wood scored 19 and Danuel House Jr. added 12.
+Jae’Sean Tate had 22 points, Sterling Brown added 20, Christian Wood scored 19 and House added 12.

 Houston overcame a rough first half where Wall received a technical foul for a third straight game, arguing with an official five minutes into the first quarter.
 Wood picked up his third personal foul less than three minutes into the second quarter and was limited to just eight scoreless first-half minutes.